SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 ```

 All the values surrounded by [name] have to be replaced with the corresponding values,
 which you got in one or more of the previous setup steps.
-You can even use the
-<a href="../scripts/Configure-Configs.ps1">Configure-Configs.ps1</a> PowerShell script file
-that is available in the
-<a href="../scripts/">Scripts folder</a> of this repository.

 Upload the Azure Web App to the target repository.
 You can use any of the available
 techniques for doing that (GitHub repository, FTP, Visual Studio Publish, etc.).
+When you
+publish the web application, remember to uncheck the option "Enable Organizational Authentication".

 <a name="apponlywebapp"></a>
 ###App Only certificate configuration in the Azure Web App